 - Research should be performed on behalf of the taxpayer.

 - The taxpayer must take responsibility for the expenses incurred for the research even if the research is not successful.

-By now you should have a good understanding of how to determine your total qualified research expenses.
-You’ll need these numbers to complete the Form 6765 to claim your credit.
-For the “magical” formula on how to compute your total QREs, click on the below button for the infographic:
+You should now have a good understanding of how to determine your total qualified research expenses.
+You’ll need these numbers to complete Form 6765 to claim your credit.
+For the magical formula on how to compute your total QREs, click on the below button for the infographic:

 If you’re struggling with determining Allocation Percentages for your wages, supplies, and contractors, you should first determine your Qualified Research Activities (QRAs).
-Once you are able to identify all of your QRAs, it will be easier for you to determine all of your QREs.
+Once you can identify all of your QRAs, it will be easier for you to determine all of your QREs.